 In need of some relaxation?
-Clinician Erin McClearly, LICSW, recommends somatic resting techniques for those looking to decrease symptoms of stress.
+Therapist Erin McClearly, LICSW, recommends somatic (bodily) resting techniques for those looking to decrease symptoms of stress.

 The following forms of somatic resting—somatic meditation and self-massage—are known to have these soothing effects on our bodies, bringing relief to our minds.

 Meditation is a widely recognized method of reducing stress, as well as promoting calm, reducing negative emotions, and increasing patience.

 Somatic meditation in particular uses the body as the “fundamental arena of meditation practice.”
 Somatic meditators believe that the body “is already and always abiding in the meditative state, the domain of awakening,” and that individuals can access that domain by meditating.

 To harness the calming effects of somatic meditation, try the following:

 Visualize a safe and beautiful environment, real or imaginary (or a little of both).
 It could be the beach, a field of flowers, somewhere in the mountains—anywhere that brings you a sense of comfort.
 This will induce a calm and peaceful state in your body and mind.

 Use all of your senses to create a vivid picture of the environment you’re visualizing.
 What are the sounds you might hear – birds singing?
 Waves gently crashing against the shore?
 What about any vivid colors or objects you may see?
 Is there a breeze or anything else you may be feeling against your skin?

 Make sure to take a few moments to enjoy the state of relaxation you’ve created for yourself, and know that you can access this anytime.